 If you are using a caption service with a remote live captioner:

 Give the iCap Access Code you generated when provisioning the Falcon configuration to your captioner.
 They will enter this iCap Access Code into their iCap software client and generate captions through their typical live workflow using their own stenography software.
 The iCap client allows the stenographer to hear the audio from your stream, and automatically routes captions from their steno software over to your Falcon encoder via the iCap network where it is encoded directly into the RTMP stream.

 The iCap software client is pictured below for informational purposes- you do not need access to this system, as this will be handled by your caption provider.

 Begin your stream.
 Your encoder will now be sending your stream to the Falcon system.
-The captions service you have chosen will begin to generate captions for your stream, and the Falcon system will redirect that broadcast to your Streaming Manager endpoint, with captions!
+The captions service you have chosen will begin to generate captions for your stream, and the Falcon system will redirect that broadcast to your Video Streaming endpoint, with captions!

 If you are using an automated caption generator:

 In addition to having a caption agency that provides a live captioner, some services offer automatic caption generation systems.
 If you have contracted with a service that will be offering automatic caption generation, you will want to click on the 'Switch Service' dropdown menu at the top of the page and select the captioning service you have contracted with.
 In our example, we are using Lexi Live Captioning.
 On this page, you will see a list of all the historical instances you have with this particular captioning service.

 On the bottom of this page, click 'New Instance'.
 This will bring you to the services configuration page.
 NOTE: configuration pages for different services may differ in appearance and options available.
 On the right hand column of the screen, you can determine certain behaviors of the captions, such as row number, indentation, etc. On the left, you can choose your caption language.
 Also, you will need to add the iCap Accesscode that you generated on the Falcon configuration page.
 Enter this in the first field on the left.